indimail/indimail-virtualdomains/.github/README-indimail.md

 The recipients extension has been taken from [s/qmail](https://www.fehcom.de/sqmail/sqmail.html), an excellent modern replacement for qmail.

-You can selectively turn on **CHECKRECIPIENT** for selective domains by including those domains (prefixing the domain with '@' sign) in the control file <u>/etc/indimail/control/chkrcptdomains</u>.
+You can selectively turn on <b>CHECKRECIPIENT</b> for selective domains by including those domains (prefixing the domain with '@' sign) in the control file <u>/etc/indimail/control/chkrcptdomains</u>.

 If the environment variable MAX\_RCPT\_ERRCOUNT is set, <b>qmail-smtpd</b> will reject an email if in a SMTP session, the number of such recipients who do not exist, exceed MAX\_RCPT\_ERRCOUNT.

-To make harvesting of email addresses difficult, **CHECKRECIPIENT** causes the RCPT TO command to be delayed by 5 seconds for every non-existent recipient.
+To make harvesting of email addresses difficult, <b>CHECKRECIPIENT</b> causes the RCPT TO command to be delayed by 5 seconds for every non-existent recipient.

 If you do not have large number of users